 Their hold over me occurred when they weren’t working.

-Before my dad passed away, He even got a chance to witness my event production skills.
-I planned my “super sweet-sixteen” decades before it was an MTV show.
+Before my dad passed away, he had even had a chance to witness my event production skills.
+I planned my “super sweet sixteen” decades before it was an MTV show.
 I arranged to have a real two-turntable-cutting-scratching-mixing Dee Jay on the wheels of steel and an actual emcee to kick rhymes at my birthday party.
-Our neighbors – who by then were used to our events contributed food and drinks and my birthday party and it became a neighborhood affair.
-I’d like to think he’d be impressed by how years later, I took those skills to plan and execute some very high-profile corporate events.
+Our neighbors, who by then were used to our events, contributed food and drinks to my birthday party, and it became a neighborhood affair.
+I’d like to think he’d be impressed by how, years later, I took those skills to plan and execute some very high-profile corporate events.

 My mother rarely cries.
-Verklempt is her go-to emotion, but she cried a tear the day she read my byline on the EBONY magazine cover story.
-I’d finally arrived and achieved her admiration, just like a few of the journalists that came before me.
+Verklempt is her go-to emotion, but she cried a tear when she read my byline on the EBONY magazine cover story.
+I’d finally arrived and achieved her admiration, just like a few journalists before me.

 While lying in bed, I wondered who I’d be if I didn’t pursue her praise and idolization.
-Or what I’d be doing if I didn’t want to continue to throw parties around the world like my dad.
-Even my passion for learning is a result of visiting my mother’s office in those hallowed halls of academia.
+Or what I’d be doing if I wanted to avoid throwing parties around the world like my dad.
+Even my passion for learning results from visiting my mother’s office in those hallowed halls of academia.

 Step back and review

 I spent the better part of this century learning who I am.
 Once I figured it out, my goal then was to deprogram.
-Knowing yourself may seem better suited for the young.
-The older you get the more layers there are to peel away.
+Knowing yourself is better suited for the young.
+The older you get, the more layers there are to peel away.
 There’s a bright spot.
 Programming is unlikely to occur after you reach middle age.
-By 40, it’s more mind-bending software updates, malware protection, and removal tools to keep you at stasis.
+By 40, it’s more mind-bending software updates, malware protection, and removal tools to keep you in stasis.

-But you don’t have to do a programming update.
+However, you don’t need to perform a programming update.

-If you’ve read this far, you’re one of the lucky ones, you can review and begin anew.
-In fact, the charmed few can rediscover their mission.
+If you’ve read this far, you can reflect and potentially rediscover your mission.

-I continued with this exercise of self-rediscovery.
+I continued with this exercise of self-discovery.
 At first, I thought I must figure out what would be more fulfilling.
-Other than working as a journalist, world traveler, with a few corporate events, book marketing, and project management gigs in-between.
+In addition to working as a journalist and world traveler, I have also had a few corporate events, book marketing, and project management gigs in between.

-After everything I’ve experienced and witnessed nothing short of a hard reset would help me shift the paradigm.
-Because when I think of it, expression and learning get my heart racing.
+After everything I’ve experienced and witnessed, nothing short of a hard reset would help me shift the paradigm.
+Expression and learning get my heart racing.

-And by learning, I mean a continued path of discovery.
-Having an instructor “teach” me about “learning” is more programming.
-Formal education in the Learning field i.e., mind, brain, and education, would be best pursued as a defense mechanism; self-discovery better for the offense.
+By learning, I mean ongoing discovery and exploration.
+Having an instructor teach me about learning is just another form of programming.
+Formal education in mind, brain, and education would serve as a defense; self-discovery is better for offense.

 The Fruit of Passion

-So, there it is, proof, I was a product of programming.
-Not only was I created out of my parents’ desire, but they also programmed me with their passion.
-And I’ve continued their mission of celebration.
-I fashioned into a career all the activities, their love for media and entertainment, specifically books, music, expression, and celebration that brought my parents’ joy.
+So, there it is—proof I’m a product of programming.
+I was created from my parents’ desire and shaped by their passion.
+I continued their mission of celebration, building a career from the love of media, entertainment, books, music, expression, and joy I inherited.

 I didn’t have to deprogram.
 I just had to remember my codes.